top of page

 Foundational Research: Herbst’s Discovery in Marine Biology

-The earliest recorded observation linking mineral concentration to sex determination dates back to 1928, when German scientist Curt Herbst studied the marine worm Bonellia viridis.
-He demonstrated that altering the concentration of calcium and potassium ions in the surrounding seawater influenced the sex of the larvae.
-Higher concentrations of potassium favored male offspring, whereas elevated calcium concentrations increased the proportion of females (Herbst, 1928).
+The earliest observation linking mineral concentration to sex determination dates back to 1928.
+German scientist Curt Herbst studied the marine worm Bonellia viridis.
+He discovered that changing the concentrations of calcium and potassium ions in seawater influenced the sex of the larvae.
+Higher levels of potassium favored male offspring, while elevated calcium levels increased the proportion of females (Herbst, 1928).

 Animal Studies: Reproducible Evidence Across Species